netrisai/docs/vpc.rst

 Netris VPC
 ======================

 The Netris VPC offers you the ability to operate your resources within a logically segregated virtual network.
 You can create, edit, and remove VPCs as needed.
-The VPC acts as a VRF in traditional networking, providing the flexibility to employ identical IP ranges across various VPCs while maintaining secure management and operation of resources.
+The VPC acts as a VRF in traditional networking, providing the flexibility to employ overlapping IP ranges across various VPCs while maintaining secure management and operation of resources.

 Netris Controller is preconfigured with a default system VPC-1.
 Use the default VPC, and create additional VPCs as needed in the future.